Skip to main content

 # Before you add it: is this MCP server safe?

-# The bouncer: scan the tool descriptions (or a returned result)
+# The bouncer: scan the server's tool manifest

-inspect resolves the server, verifies the backing package, and returns a plain GREEN / REVIEW / AVOID verdict so the "should I add this" decision is a one-liner. warden is the MCP and agent-tool bouncer: it scans an MCP server's tool descriptions (or a single returned tool result) for prompt injection, tool poisoning, tool shadowing, hidden unicode, exfiltration sinks, and risky capabilities.
+inspect resolves the server's backing package, verifies it, and returns a plain GREEN / REVIEW / AVOID verdict so the "should I add this" decision is a one-liner. warden is the MCP and agent-tool bouncer: point it at a tool manifest (a tools/list result) and it scans the descriptions for prompt injection, tool poisoning, tool shadowing, hidden unicode, and risky capabilities.

 See the MCP server page for the developer-side view (scanning the MCP server source you are writing).